 What You Never Should Wear When Live Streaming

-In the traditional way of communication, people are in the same physical room.
+In traditional communication, people are in the same physical room.
 They are 3-D and in color.
-However, when live streaming people are in a virtual room.
-They see each other 2-D (flat), and pixelized.
-As a result, any garments with small pattern or prints will look like noise, and can make the viewer dizzy.
+However, when live streaming, people are in a virtual room.
+They see each other 2-D (flat) and pixelized.
+As a result, any garments with small patterns or prints will look like noise, and can make the viewer dizzy.

-Today, employers expect that their employees are able to use webinar services in a professional manner.
+Today, employers expect their employees to be able to use webinar services professionally.

-Therefore, avoid glen check, hounds tooth, gingham, needle stripes, thin stripes, herring bone pattern and alike.
-Furthermore, stir away from small prints like pin point, polka dot, small floral, snake, stingray, leopard as well as busy prints.
-Embellishment like embroidery, sequins, Rhinestones may also look noisy.
+Therefore, avoid glen check, houndstooth, gingham, needle stripes, thin stripes, herringbone pattern, and similar patterns.
+Furthermore, avoid small prints like pinpoint, polka dot, small floral, snake, stingray, leopard, and busy prints.
+Embellishments like embroidery, sequins, and Rhinestones may also look noisy.

 Expert tip: Don’t wear sun protective clothing that uses minerals for protection from harmful UV radiation.
 The minerals reflect the beams of lights.
 As a result, the garment looks noisy.